 - Journal of Southeast European and Black Sea Studies

 - Anthropology: law and emergency; refugees/forced displacement; Mediterranean reception sites; women in post-conflict environments; minorities within citizenship regimes

 - Demetriou, Olga & Hadjipavlou, Maria (2022).
-Power-Sharing Pacts and the Women, Peace and Security Agenda.
-Routledge.
+The Impact of Women's Activism on the Peace Negotiations in Cyprus.
+In Power-Sharing Pacts and the Women, Peace and Security Agenda.
+Byrne, Siobhan & McCulloch, Allison Routledge.

 - Demetriou, Olga M. (2018).
 Refugeehood and the Post Conflict Subject: Reconsidering Minor Losses.
 New York State University of New York Press.

 - Demetriou, Olga (2013).
 Capricious Borders: Minority, Population, and Counter-Conduct between Greece and Turkey.
 Berghahn Books.

 Chapter in book

 - Demetriou, Olga.
 (2021).
 Migration, Minorities, and Refugeehood in Cyprus.
 In Jahrbuch für Europäische Ethnologie.
 Treiber, Angela, Alzheimer, Heidrun, Doering-Manteuffel, Sabine & Drascek, Daniel Ferdinand Schöningh, Brill.
 15: 91-120.

 - Demetriou, Olga & Hadjipavlou, Maria (2020).
 Women and Peace Negotiations in Cyprus.
 In The Palgrave Encyclopedia of Peace and Conflict Studies.
 Richmond, Oliver & Visoka, Gëzim Palgrave.